TwinFuture/Pokemon-Account-Maker/README.md

 #Support/Join our Discord!
 ###https://discord.gg/45AfENq

+#Expired!
+Due to high volumes, activations were not possible to handle.
+Please join our discord for information to obtain a new version where activations will be guaranteed!

 ##Instructions
 1. Go to releases near the top of the page and download Pokemon-Account-Maker.zip
 2. Extract/unzip this file and find Accounts.txt